-- (1) Based on 1,456,547,942 shares outstanding as of March 27, 2020.
+- (1) Based on 1,456,547,942 shares outstanding as of March 26, 2021.
 The 1,456,547,942 shares outstanding include shares held by our depositary bank to facilitate the administration and operation of our share incentive plans.
-Such shares represent approximately 1.31% of the Company's outstanding shares as of March 27, 2020.
+Such shares represent 0.94% of the Company's outstanding shares as of March 26, 2021.
 For a description of our share incentive plans, see "Item 6.
 Directors, Senior Management and Employees E. Share Ownership Share Incentive Plans". - (2) The remaining 50% of the equity interests of these companies are owned by Studio City Holdings Five Limited, a wholly-owned subsidiary of SCI.
-The 50% interest held by Studio City Holdings Five Limited in various Studio City companies incorporated in the British Virgin Islands is non-voting. - (3) 3.96% and 1% of the equity interests are owned by Studio City Holdings Four Limited and Studio City Holdings Five Limited, respectively.
-Studio City Holdings Four Limited is a wholly-owned subsidiary of SCI. - (4) 3.06% of the equity interests are owned by MPHIL Corporation, a wholly-owned subsidiary of MCO Investments. - (5) 34.99% and 34.99% of the equity interests are owned by SCP One Limited and SCP Two Limited, respectively.
-SCP One Limited and SCP Two Limited are wholly-owned subsidiaries of SCI. - (6) 0.02% of the equity interests are owned by Studio City Holdings Five Limited.

-- (7) The remaining 5% of the equity interests are owned by MCO Nominee Two Limited. - (8) Five shares (representing less than 0.01% of the issued share capital) are owned by five nominee directors of each relevant company. - (9) New Cotai, LLC owns 72,511,760 Class B ordinary shares of SCI.
-In addition, as of February 26, 2020, certain affiliates of New Cotai, LLC beneficially own SC ADSs representing 41,622,800 Class A ordinary shares of SCI.
+The 50% interest held by Studio City Holdings Five Limited in various Studio City companies incorporated in the British Virgin Islands is non-voting. - (3) 0.02% of the equity interests are owned by Studio City Holdings Five Limited. - (4) The remaining 5% of the equity interests are owned by MCO Nominee Two Limited. - (5) New Cotai, LLC owns 72,511,760 Class B ordinary shares of SCI.
+In addition, based on information contained in the Schedule 13G filed by New Cotai, LLC on February 16, 2021, as of December 31, 2020, New Cotai, LLC beneficially owns SC ADSs representing 30,774,116 Class A Ordinary Shares of SCI.